marcanuy/simpleit.rocks/docs/web/hostings/_posts/2017-04-22-redirect-http-to-https-and-www-to-non-www-with-aws-s3-bucket-cloudfront-route-53-and-a-custom-domain.md

 ## Verification

-Now wait the changes propagate, and then verify it is all working as expected for HTTP, HTTPS and WWW, non-WWW URLs:
+All DNS changes and CDN setup take time to propagate, you will have to wait for propagation, then verify it is all working as expected for HTTP, HTTPS and WWW, non-WWW URLs:

 <pre class="shell">
 <samp>